 Every action has LLM latency and cost baked in.
 This is the fundamental trade-off of Stagehand’s natural language targeting.
 Every act, observe, and extract call makes an LLM inference to identify elements.
 That means each interaction is slower and more expensive than Playwright’s deterministic ref-based clicking.
 For a 10-step form fill, Playwright makes 10 direct element references.
 Browserbase makes 10 LLM calls plus 10 actions.

-The tool count is thin.
-8 tools covers the basics, but there’s no file upload, no tab management, no dialog handling, no keyboard events, no JavaScript execution, no network monitoring, no PDF generation.
+The tool count got thinner. v3.0.0 dropped from 8 tools to 6, removing the screenshot tool and URL getter.
+There’s still no file upload, no tab management, no dialog handling, no keyboard events, no JavaScript execution, no network monitoring, no PDF generation, and now no screenshot capability either.
 Playwright MCP has all of these.
-If your automation needs go beyond navigate-click-extract-screenshot, you’ll hit walls quickly.
+If your automation needs go beyond navigate-click-extract, you’ll hit walls quickly.

 Config flags only work locally.
 If you use the recommended remote SHTTP transport, you lose access to all configuration options — proxies, stealth mode, viewport size, model selection, everything.
-The recommended deployment path has fewer features than the local one.
+The March 2026 infrastructure migration improved hosted reliability, but the feature gap between local and remote remains.

 Documentation gaps.
 GitHub issue #87 reports features that are documented but not implemented (console log access).
 The docs and the actual server capabilities don’t always match.